The Best Sights, Activities and Attractions in Vava’u

 If you’re looking for the destination with the most action in Tonga, then you’ve definitely found it in Vava’u.
-It’s the capital of watersports and whale encounters, with the wharves in Neiafu – the main town, buzzing with boat tours to dive sites, to fish for game species, snorkel in giant caves, island-hop, sail and, of course, swim with humpback whales.
-That’s not to say there aren’t a few things to do with your feet on dry land, between the inspiring handicraft shops to hidden gems like the botanical gardens.
-Check out some of our recommendations for things to do in Vava’u!
+It’s the capital of watersports and whale encounters, with the wharves in Neiafu – the main town, buzzing with boat tours for snorkelling in caves, scuba diving in remote sites, fishing for game species, island-hopping, sailing and, of course, swimming with humpback whales.
+That’s not to say there aren’t a few things to do with your feet on dry land, between the inspiring handicraft market to hidden gems like the botanical garden.
+Check out some of our recommendations for things to do in Vava’u right here!

 1. Check Out the Amazing Views from Mt Talau